-The idea for St. Stephen’s Academy is found in the original vision statements of Evergreen Presbyterian Church, of which the school is a ministry.
-In 1996, a number of families influenced by the development of the classical Christian school movement began meeting to discuss the possibility of establishing a school.
+St. Stephen’s Academy grew out of the vision statement of Evergreen Presbyterian Church (PCA), of which the school is a ministry.
+In 1996, several families, inspired by the growing classical Christian education movement, began meeting to discuss the possibility of establishing a school.
 During 1999-2000, one Evergreen member tutored two home-schooled children.
-In 2000-2001, the Boden, Lewis, and Spivey families formed a home-schooling cooperative using the Evergreen building 3 mornings a week and began developing a classical Christian curriculum; during the year a fifth family joined.
+In 2000-2001, four families formed a homeschooling cooperative using the Evergreen building three mornings a week and began developing a curriculum; during that school year a fifth family joined.
 From these modest beginnings, the foundations for St. Stephen’s Academy were laid.

-In September 2001, the school opened in a separate facility with 13 students in grades K-6 and 7 part-time teaching staff covering math, language arts, Latin, history, Bible, geography, science, English, and art.
-A formal board was formed, under the oversight of the Evergreen session, as well as a curriculum committee and administrative group.
+In September 2001, St. Stephen’s started the year in a separate facility with 13 students in grades K-6 and 7 part-time teaching staff covering math, language arts, Latin, history, Bible, geography, science, English, and art.
+A formal board was formed, along with a curriculum committee and administrative positions.

-In the 2007-2008 academic year the board found a worthy successor to Mrs. Meeker and in April 2008 appointed Mr. John Breckenridge, formerly principal of Veritas Academy, Savannah, GA, as the school’s new principal.
-In the 2008-2009 school year the school grew to 103 students, obtained formal accreditation with Christian Schools International, established a formal high school program and had its first graduate.
+In April 2008, the board appointed Mr. John Breckenridge, formerly principal of Veritas Academy in Savannah, GA, as the school’s new principal.
+With 103 students enrolled, St. Stephen’s sought and obtained formal accreditation with Christian Schools International and established a high school program with its first graduate.